 - Men’s experience as the victims of violence (Flood, encyclopedia entry, 2007);

-- Discussions of sexual consent, and e.g. Julian Real’s discussion what it means in the context of a sexist culture;
+- Discussions of sexual consent (an XY collection), and e.g. Julian Real’s discussion what it means in the context of a sexist culture;

 - Gender and gun violence: how masculinity is tied to gun use;